 Productivity level

-Productivity level affects the price.
+Productivity level is a crucial factor affecting import and export decisions.
 We have a comparative advantage when we are more productive in making a product.
 So, we can produce these products cheaper than other countries.
-Therefore, we do not need to import it from abroad.
-Instead, we can export it and generate revenue because it is more competitive in foreign markets.
+Therefore, we do not need to import them from abroad.
+Instead, we can export them and generate revenue because they are more competitive in foreign markets.

 Then, we may not have a comparative advantage over other products.
 Indeed, we can produce them, but at a higher cost because they are less productive.
 As a result, we sell them at a higher price.
 In this case, we are better off buying the product from abroad than producing it, assuming price as our primary consideration – ignoring the contribution to income and job creation in the economy.